SergioMendolia/arkeo/docs/gitlab-connector.md

    ```
 3. **Check debug output** for:
    - HTTP status codes (should be 200)
-   - Response body length (should be > 0)
-   - Number of feed entries found
+   - Number of events found per page
    - Date parsing issues
    - Activities filtered by date
+   - Pagination behavior

 ### Common Debug Scenarios

-**Feed loads but zero activities:**
+**API loads but zero activities:**
-- Check if entries exist: Look for "parsed feed with X entries"
+- Check if events exist: Look for "found X events" messages
-- Check date filtering: Verify target date matches entry dates
+- Check date filtering: Verify target date matches event dates
-- Check date formats: Look for "Failed to parse date" messages
+- Check for date parsing errors: Look for "Failed to parse event time" messages
-- Check for empty dates: Some entries may have empty `published` dates but valid `updated` dates

-**Feed returns 404:**
-- Verify the URL format in debug output
-- Test the exact URL shown in logs in your browser

-**Feed returns 401:**
+**API returns 401:**
-- Check if feed token is correctly included in URL
+- Check if access token is correctly configured
 - Verify token hasn't expired

-**XML parsing errors:**
-- Debug mode saves failed responses to temp files
-- Check if GitLab returned HTML login page instead of XML
+- Ensure token has `read_api` scope

+**API returns 403:**
+- Token exists but lacks proper permissions
+- Generate a new token with `read_api` scope

 **Date parsing issues:**
-- The connector handles entries with empty `published` dates by falling back to `updated` dates
+- The connector handles events with invalid date formats gracefully
-- Debug output shows which date source is used: "Using published date" vs "Using updated date"
+- Debug output shows which events are skipped due to date parsing errors
-- Entries with both empty `published` and `updated` dates are skipped

-### Feed Token Security
+### Access Token Security

-**Important**: Your feed token can access your GitLab activity feed, which may include information about private projects and activities.
+**Important**: Your personal access token can access your GitLab data according to its scopes.
 Keep it secure:

-- Don't share your feed token
+- Don't share your access token
 - Don't commit it to version control
-- Reset it if you suspect it's been compromised
 - Use file permissions to protect your config file
+- Revoke and regenerate if compromised
+- Set appropriate expiration dates

-To reset your feed token:
+To revoke/regenerate your access token:
 1. Go to GitLab Profile → Edit Profile → Access tokens
-2. In the Feed token section, click **reset this token**
+2. Find your token and click **Revoke**
+3. Create a new token with the same scopes
-3. Update your AutoTime configuration with the new token
+4. Update your AutoTime configuration with the new token

 ## Examples